MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

 The following steps demonstrate the use of page templates:

 1. Under the *BasicProject* folder, which contains the Django project, open the *settings.py* file.
-Add the app name, "HelloDjangoApp", to the `INSTALLED_APPS` list.
+Add the app name, "HelloDjangoApp," to the `INSTALLED_APPS` list.
 Adding the app to the list tells the Django project that there's a folder of "HelloDjangoApp" name containing an app:

     ```python
     INSTALLED_APPS = [